Vaccinium oxycoccos: Ecology

 In North America, other species found in this forest understory habitat include leatherleaf (Chamaedaphne calyculata), bog rosemary (Andromeda glaucophylla), bog laurel (Kalmia polifolia), pitcher plant (Sarracenia purpurea), Labrador tea (Rhododendron groenlandicum), cloudberry (Rubus chamaemorus), rhodora (Rhododendron canadense), glossy buckthorn (Rhamnus frangula), sundew (Drosera spp.), cottonsedge (Eriophorum virginatum and E. angustifolium), and species of sedge and lichen.
 The plant easily colonizes bog habitat that has recently burned.
 It survives fire with its underground rhizomes.

 Uses

-The berries of Vaccinium oxycoccos are edible and have been used both as a medicine and as a food by various Native American communities.
+The berries are edible and have been used both as a medicine and as a food by various Native American communities.
 Some Iñupiat cook the cranberry with fish eggs and blubber.